 - The Daily Standup duration is a maximum of 15 minutes (time box).

-- The participants stick to the Daily Scrum Meeting Agenda and answer only the 3 Daily Standup questions (see below).
+- The participants stick to the Daily Scrum Meeting Agenda and usually answer three questions (see below).

 - As the name says: It is a Standup Meeting, which means that the active participants stand there (preferably in a circle).